 - Biofuel producers and blenders can earn carbon credits in several jurisdictions.
 (Ex:.
 RINs, LCFS)

 - Easy-to-adopt solution requiring no changes to rail, storage and blending infrastructures

 The power output of biodiesel depends on its blend and quality, as well as the load conditions under which the fuel is burnt.
-Fuel characteristics impacting fuel efficiency, such as viscosity, specific density, and flash point, will change as the blends as well as the quality of biodiesel varies.
+Characteristics impacting fuel efficiency, such as viscosity, specific density, and flash point, will change as the blends as well as the quality of biodiesel production varies.
 Moreover, the thermal efficiency of B100 – as compared to B20 – will vary due to the differing energy content of the various blends.

-While many heavy duty engines today are able to run with biodiesel blends up to B20, the fuel systems on some diesel engines are not designed to accommodate biodiesel.
+While many heavy duty engines today are able to run with blends up to B20, the fuel systems on some diesel engines are not designed to accommodate bio-based diesel.
 Traditional direct injection fuel systems operate at roughly 3,000 psi at the injector tip while the modern common rail fuel system operates at upwards of 30,000 PSI.
 In addition, more modern components are designed to operate at a greater temperature range, from below freezing to over 1,000 °F (560 °C).

 Creating Value in the Biodiesel Market

 Benefiting from 30 years experience in trade and distribution, Targray is well positioned to support the growing demand for low-carbon fuel.
 We manage the fuel supply chain for many of our customers, optimizing stock management, delivery, and haulage to help maximize ROI.

 We continuously invest in terminal and rail infrastructure in order to access key markets and provide supply resilience for buyers.
 Our reach enables us to source biodiesel at the lowest possible cost and efficiently move it into our customers’ markets.

 About Our Customers